 Ready to find the perfect gift?
-This list will help you find just the right thing to order.
-One thing to note though: Because they're unlikely to be easily found in the coming months, we've left the($400 to $500) and ($500) and ($300) off this list.
-If you can get your hands on one, it would also be a great gift.
+This list will help you find just the right thing to order and send.
+One thing to note though: Because they're unlikely to be easily found over the coming weeks, we've left the($400 to $500) and ($500) and ($300) off this list.
+If you can get your hands on one, however, it would make a great gift.

 CNET's Scott Stein praised it for being lighter and faster, with revised controllers and longer battery life.
 The display resolution is notably crisper and remarkably easy to read text on.
 The only downside: You now have to have a Facebook login in to use it.

 The ninth generation of Apple's entry-level iPad came out last fall with an updated A13 Bionic chip processor that gives it a nice performance boost (a keyboard or case is not included).
 Otherwise it's pretty much the same as last year's entry-level iPad, which remains the best value in Apple's iPad line.
 While prices start at $396, you get double the storage over the previous year's model, at 64GB (and $479 for the 256GB version), look for special offers as this iPad often gets the flash-deal treatment.

 Like the high-end Theragun Pro ($599), the Theragun Prime's main impressive feature is that it's much quieter than its now-retired predecessor.
 In fact, the Prime rivals the famously quiet Hypervolt Plus in terms of volume level -- that's a massive improvement from the Liv.

 The improvements don't stop there, though: Where the Theragun Liv only had two preprogrammed speeds and came with two closed-cell foam attachments, the Theragun Prime has five built-in speeds (from 1,750 rpm to 2,400 rpm) and comes with five closed-cell foam attachments.